-Corporate houses keen to invest in J&K Health sector: Dr Jitendra
+Corporate houses keen to invest in J&K health sector: Dr Jitendra

-NEW DELHI: Corporate houses from across the country are keen to invest in the Jammu & Kashmir Health sector and have been seeking further details and inputs about how best to go about with it.
+NEW DELHI, Feb 7 : Corporate houses from across the country are keen to invest in the Jammu & Kashmir health sector and have been seeking further details and inputs about how best to go about with it.

 This was disclosed here today by Union Minister Dr Jitendra Singh after he was approached by veteren Cardiologist of national repute Dr Upendra Kaul, popularly known as Dr U. Kaul, with a proposal to set up two Cardiology Clinics in Srinagar and Jammu respectively.